Medicare Advantage vs Medigap plans

 This easy qualifying is another important difference between Medicare Advantage vs. Medigap

-Medicare Advantage is a one-stop shop.
-You only need to carry one card in your pocket because it's going to carry all of the parts of Medicare.
+Medicare Advantage is a one-stop-shop.
+You only need to carry one card in your pocket because it's going to carry all the parts of Medicare.

 Also, you'll most likely have a primary care physician.
 Even if you have a PPO, many require that you choose a primary care physician.

 You must have a primary care physician with an HMO, and the nice thing about this is that they're going to know about all of your care so that you don't have one doctor canceling out what another doctor is doing.

 You will have a predictable co-pay for the calendar year.
 For example, if you have an appointment with your primary care physician, you'll know how much that's going to cost in advance.
 Additionally, you'll know how much your specialist is going to cost.
 And you'll also know how much it's going to cost to go to the hospital.

 This next “pro” is my favorite: the maximum out of pocket for medical expenses.
 (Keep in mind that it doesn't apply to your medications).

 But once you hit the maximum out of pocket, you'll have no more medical expenses through the end of the year.

 Here's another “pro” for Medicare Advantage: Some people are already on a plan at work and they find out that the Medicare plan is available through that insurance company.
 That's fine to enroll in that company's plan, but please just make sure that you understand how it works.
 Because most Medicare Advantage plans work a little differently, especially for medications, then your work plan does.